SumUp and myPOS are increasingly similar payment products that cater to small businesses.

 Which is best for whom?

 Both providers are catering to startups, sole traders and small businesses that just want to get paid as easily as possible.
-They are affordable pay-as-you-go terminals with no long-term contracts, unlike many other card machines that come with rental lock-in and monthly fees.
+They are affordable pay-as-you-go terminals with no long-term contracts, unlike many other card machines that come with rental lock-in.

-If it’s not important to manage card revenue via a bank account, myPOS has the advantage of immediate access to funds with the Visa Business card.
+If it’s not important to manage card revenue via a bank account, myPOS has the advantage of immediate access to funds with a business card.
 SumUp’s next-day access to funds via the free business account is not bad either.

 SumUp is better for bank account transfers, app access to features and lack of hidden fees. myPOS’s terminals are more advanced, with interesting features like preauthorisation and flexible use abroad.

-Both card payment solutions work out as good, commitment-free alternatives to rented terminals, but SumUp takes the prize of being cheapest, easiest and most transparent.
+Both card payment solutions work out as good, commitment-free alternatives to rented terminals, but SumUp takes the prize of being cheapest, easiest and most transparent for everyone.
 SumUp’s free bank account settlement and fixed percentage for all cards are draws for many merchants.

 myPOS, on the other hand, can be convenient for international businesses with its multi-currency account and instant access to funds.
-But it comes with more fees, some of which are less than clear.
+Unlike SumUp, it also has tools for taxi drivers and hotels (preauthorisations), but comes with more fees, some of which are less than clear.

-Both platforms have a range of extra tools for online payments, invoicing, the point of sale and more.
+Both platforms have many extra tools for online payments, invoicing, the point of sale and more.
 While the many simple features of SumUp are nearly all accessible in an app, myPOS’s ecommerce tools are best accessed from a web browser.

 The mobile terminals of myPOS are generally better for high-volume businesses, given their adaptable features.
 In contrast, SumUp’s cheap payment terminals are built for ease of use and aesthetic appeal.